Luminora-Games/.github/profile/README.md

 ## Luminora Games
-Where a small indie game dev studio!!!
+We are a small indie game dev studio!!!

 <!--